 In 2017, a leading international soda brand’s insufficiently researched television ad led to a major backlash from fans and critics alike.
 Their social media accounts were bombarded with messages demanding an apology from the brand for being ‘insensitive’.
 Another well-known company, this time a social media giant, offended online users when it used the site of a devastating natural disaster for a demo of its virtual reality app.
-In both of the scenarios, the companies were immediately taken to task for churning out poorly-crafted and superficially-researched ad campaigns in the last year.
+In both of the scenarios, the companies were immediately taken to task for churning out poorly crafted and superficially-researched ad campaigns in the last year.

-Avoid similar marketing fails and empower your team to thoroughly research all advertising campaign and marketing ideas before ‘going live’ with them.
+Avoid similar marketing fails and empower your team to thoroughly research all advertising campaigns and marketing ideas before ‘going live’ with them.
 Learning from the companies who blundered their way through 2017, here are some other commonly-made marketing errors to avoid while carrying out strategy in the coming year:

 Marketing Blunder #1: Lack of Research

 A well-oiled marketing team will always prioritize a research-first approach before pitching or carrying out marketing activities.
 They know exactly how to gain their target customers’ attention, where to find them and how to convince the customers to purchase a particular service or product.
 When it comes to testing out different prices, packages, new offers or products, savvy businesses will carry out market research studies to gain valuable input from the end-user.

 Marketing Blunder #2: Lack of Multiple Marketing Platforms

 A singular digital marketing platform is inadequate when consumers are on average using 2 to 4 screens on a daily basis.
 If an organization is not reaching out to customers via enough social media channels or digital marketing platforms, there is a strong chance their competitors are!